 Ronald T. Maheu has served as a director since January 2003.
-Since 2000, Mr. Maheu has been a lecturer at the Graduate School of Management at Boston University.
+From 2000 to 2004, Mr. Maheu was a lecturer at the Graduate School of Management at Boston University.
 Mr. Maheu retired in July 2002 from PricewaterhouseCoopers, LLP.
+Since 2002, Mr. Maheu has been a financial and business consultant.
 Mr. Maheu was a founding member of Coopers & Lybrand's board of partners.
 Following the merger of Price Waterhouse and Coopers & Lybrand in 1998, Mr. Maheu served on both the U.S. and global boards of partners and principals of PricewaterhouseCoopers until June 2001.
 Mr. Maheu holds an M.B.A. from Boston University and an M.S. in taxation from Bentley College.
-He is also a director of Enterasys Networks, Inc. and Netegrity, Inc.
+He is also a director of Enterasys Networks, Inc. and Wright Express Corporation.